FrankLuuuu/ECE-445-FA24/README.md

 # 11/18/2024 - Finished Demo Testing
-adjusted the server code to read ac current and voltage from the arduino pins, adjusted the readings with dc offsets and calibrations, power data calculated via sampling and getting the RMS value
+adjusted the server code to read ac current and voltage from the arduino pins, adjusted the readings with dc offsets and calibrations, power data calculated via sampling and getting the RMS value, tested the DAC output with hardcode values and the multiplexer selecting which DAC to output the value

-# 11/20/2024 - Test DACs and Multiplexer
-tested the DAC output with hardcode values and the multiplexer selecting which DAC to output the value